How Do Free Apps Make Money in 2021?

 This method offers a free version of the feature or service for a limited time like the standard free trial offers provided with apps like Shopify.
 Free trials aren’t a new pricing innovation by any means, but they are still a sound way for users to experience what your app has to offer without compromise.
 It can be an effective technique to boost concurrent users while also demonstrating the full range of capabilities of your app.

-Incentivized advertising is a fairly a new app monetization strategy which has become popular in mobile games, sports and fitness apps.
-Here, users are often served with video or text ads promoting a certain brand, service or business.
+Incentivized advertising is a fairly new app monetization strategy that has become popular in mobile games, sports, and fitness apps.
+Here, users are often served with video or text ads promoting a certain brand, service, or business.
 If the user accomplishes a particular objective, they will be rewarded with a special boost or extra in-game credit or discount and gifts previously agreed with other companies that pay the application for appearing in it.

 Physical Purchase or Mobile Commerce

 This model allows businesses to sell physical goods through their app, where the app is free to download and acts as a portal for users to discover and purchase products.
-Many ecommerce businesses release free apps for selling physical goods or branded merchandise: toys, T-shirts, cell phone cases, etc. For example, Rovio, the company who created the popular mobile game Angry Birds, sells branded T-shirts, backpacks, stickers and plush toys through their app.
+Many eCommerce businesses release free apps for selling physical goods or branded merchandise: toys, T-shirts, cell phone cases, etc. For example, Rovio, the company that created the popular mobile game Angry Birds, sells branded T-shirts, backpacks, stickers, and plush toys through their app.
 Another example is Amazon, which enables app developers to earn revenue from their merchandise through its Merch service program.

 - Cost Per Click

 In this model, you will get paid for each click on the ads displayed on your app.